ionic-team/vscode-ionic/roadmap.md

 - (feat) pnpm monorepo support
 - (feat) nx support
 - (feat) lerna support
+- (feat) Tool to capture plugins, cap community and paid plugins, evaluate (rank on archived, stars etc) and capture in json.
+Then use as part of an option to install known good plugins
+- (feat) Review output folder www and report any assets that are too large (eg photos that are png etc)
+- (feat) Twitter to RSS feed - pull news into plugin ??

 # Known Issues
 - Colorization of the output window is not supported in VS Code Extensions